-In the United States, it’s the law to have a correctly sized PFD for every person on board all types of vessels, including kayaks.
-In order to comply with the law in these circumstances your PFD should be approved by the US Coast Guard.
+In the US, it’s the law to have a correctly sized PFD for every person on all types of vessels, including fishing kayaks.
+To comply with the law your PFD should be approved by the US Coast Guard.

 Children under the age of 13 are required to wear a USCG approved PFD at all times while they are in a kayak or other open deck vessel.